 3. Don’t Miss Your Doctor’s Appointments

 When an employee is scheduled for a doctor’s appointment or a physical therapy appointment, it’s imperative that he or she attends those appointments.
 Failure to attend these appointments can give the doctor the impression that the injury is not serious or significant or has been resolved.
 Further, under the Iowa's workers' compensation laws, failure to attend doctor’s appointments could result in the cessation of benefits.

 4. Make Sure Bills Are Paid by the Insurance Carrier as Opposed to Health Insurance

 Other things to know about workers' compensation is that when an injured employee receives medical care from his or her physician, it’s important that their bills are turned into the Insurance Carrier (Iowa Code Section 85.27).
 On some occasions, healthcare providers may be confused or simply prefer to submit the charges to an employee’s health insurance carrier.
 The problem with this is that the employee may end up paying deductibles or co-pays for care that should have been paid 100% by the Iowa Workers' Compensation insurance carrier.

 5. Do Not Assume That the Insurance Company’s Benefit Calculations Are Correct

 Insurance carriers are notorious for calculating the average weekly wage in a manner that benefits them and results in a reduced wage.
-By including short weeks, vacation weeks, or weeks in which the employee is sick, the insurance carrier can lower the rate at which they pay all Iowa Workers’ Compensation benefits.
+By including short weeks, vacation weeks, or weeks in which the employee is sick, the insurance carrier can lower the rate at which they pay all Iowa Workers' Compensation benefits.
 For these reasons, it’s important for the employee to look deep into how the average weekly wage was computed and whether it is accurate.
-It has a significant impact on both the weekly checks received while the employee is off of work as well as the permanency benefits that the employee would receive if he or she has a permanent injury.
+It has a significant impact on both the weekly checks received while the employee is off of work, and the permanency benefits that the employee would receive if he or she has a permanent injury.